aametwally/Recom-Sys-GitHub-Dev/README.md

 ### Prerequisites
 * JDK 8 and JRE 8 to be installed on the machine.
 * SBT to be installed on the machine.
-* UnderstandÂ® installed on the machine.
+* Understand® installed on the machine.

 ### Installing, Testing, and Running